humaniverse/IMD/cran-comments.md

-## Resubmission
+## Release summary
-This is a new submission.
-In this new version I have:
+This is a minor release in which we have:

 * Added the Community Needs Index for each nation